-Elissa Scrafano, principal and founder of Scrafano Architects, has been practicing architecture for more than 22 years and is a registered architect in California, Illinois, and Michigan.
-She knew by 16 that she wanted to be an architect and never strayed from that goal and mission.
+Elissa Scrafano, principal and founder of Scrafano Architects, has been practicing architecture for more two decades and is a registered architect in California, Illinois, and Michigan.
+She knew by age 16 that she wanted to be an architect and never strayed from that goal and mission.

-Elissa received a B.S. in architecture from the University of Michigan in Ann Arbor, with a concentration in art history, in 1985 and a master’s in architecture with honors from Southern California Institute of Architecture (SCI-Arc) in Los Angeles in 1990.
-She was a guest student at the Architectural Association in London and the Staadelschule in Frankfurt, Germany, and also studied history of art and architecture in Italy.
+Elissa received a B.S. in architecture from the University of Michigan in Ann Arbor in 1985, with a concentration in art history, and a master’s in architecture with honors from Southern California Institute of Architecture (SCI-Arc) in 1990.
+She was a guest student at the Architectural Association in London and at the Staadelschule in Frankfurt, Germany, and also studied history of art and architecture in Italy.

 She has traveled extensively throughout Europe, North America, Asia, and Central and South America.
 Growing up in the suburbs of Detroit, Michigan, she was influenced by the architecture, art, and gardens of Cranbrook Academy in Bloomfield Hills as well as her travels around the world with her family.
 She was one of the first girls to play boys little league baseball, ran track, and was all state in tennis.

-Elissa was recently appointed to The Cultural Heritage Commission of Los Angeles by Mayor Eric Garcetti.
+Elissa served on The Cultural Heritage Commission of Los Angeles for several years, and was recently appointed to The Cultural Affairs Commission by Mayor Eric Garcetti.

-In addition to architecture, Elissa is passionate about traveling with her husband Tim Sullivan, fashion, art museums, cooking, literature, music, product design, running, hiking, tennis, skiing, and her niece Isabella and nephews Charlie and Cole in Birmingham, Michigan.
+In addition to architecture, Elissa is passionate about traveling with her husband Tim Sullivan, and enjoys fashion, art museums, cooking, literature, music, product design, running, hiking, tennis, and skiing, with her niece Isabella and nephews Charlie and Cole.